msmtp 1.8.30 is released

 command and --socket

-option to connect via local sockets.
+option to connect via local sockets.tls_host_override

 command and --tls-host-override